-Russian offensive moves have continued along the front line with some Russian advances and further.
-It is still assessed that the current focus of the Russian military operations, is to weaken the Ukrainian society for the winter.
+Russian offensive moves have continued along the front line with some Russian advances.
+It is still assessed that the current focus of the Russian military operations, is to try to conquer as much Ukrainian territory as possible and to weaken the Ukrainian society's ability to deal with the winter weather.

-Ukraine is also likely to undertake attacks directed against Russia.
+Ukraine is also likely to continue to undertake attacks directed against Russia.
 In this case, targets are likely to be maritime and energy infrastructure, naval stations like the Novorossiysk Naval Base, or naval vessels - but unlikely to deliberately target commercial vessels.